Chinabank: Centennial

 Chinabank reached its 100-year milestone in 2020.
 The centerpiece of its centennial celebration was the restoration of its original headquarters, which began in 2018.
 With construction delays due to the pandemic, the restored building was inaugurated in 2021.
 It bears the historical marker of the National Historical Commission of the Philippines and the Important Cultural Property marker of the National Museum of the Philippines.
 The bank also approved the Centennial Stock Grant Plan wherein regular employees of the Chinabank Group as of August 16, 2020 were entitled to 100 Chinabank shares for each year of service.
 This was ratified by the stockholders during the 2020 virtual Special Stockholders’ Meeting.

 Brand refresh

-Ahead of 105th year by 2025, Chinabank modernized its brand and image in 2024, signing up its first ever brand ambassador Miss Universe Philippines 2023 Michelle Dee and launching a new logo and digital campaign.
-The new tagline “Focused on You”, which is also the title of its new jingle and digital campaign, reflects the bank's firm commitment to serving its customers and putting their best interests in mind.
-The new logo, with its stylized “CBC” monogram, a symbol that embodies stability and simplicity, gives Chinabank a younger, more agile, and dynamic look.
+Right before its 105th year of operation, Chinabank modernized its brand and image in 2024, signing up its first ever brand ambassador Miss Universe Philippines 2023 Michelle Dee and launching a new logo and digital campaign.
+Their new logo was a stylized “CBC” monogram and their new tagline was “Focused on You”, which was also the title of its new jingle and digital campaign.

-In June 19, 2024, at the Philippine Stock Exchange bell ringing ceremony led by Chair Hans T. Sy and Chair José T. Pardo, Chinabank's stock symbol was rebranded to "CBC" from "CHIB".
+On June 19, 2024, at the Philippine Stock Exchange bell ringing ceremony led by Chair Hans T. Sy and Chair José T. Pardo, Chinabank's stock symbol was rebranded to "CBC" from "CHIB".

 Subsidiaries and affiliates

-Chinabank has the following subsidiaries and affiliate:
+Chinabank has the following subsidiaries and affiliates: